ElaLIma/entic-final-code/README.md

 ## ALON

+A ROUV that let you explore the sea bottom.

+Developed by:
+  - Abdelhafid Abbou
+  - Alex ALujas
+  - Andony Ramón Elá Lima
+  - Oscar Fernández

-Go to the differents banches to see the matlab and arduino codes.
+`Go to the differents banches to see the matlab code and arduino sketches.`